How can patent owners best enforce their rights in your jurisdiction?

 In what circumstances do courts in your jurisdiction accommodate remote hearings, for example during pandemic-related lockdowns?

-In pandemic situations all parties to the proceedings (with the exception of the bench) may participate (eg, via video conferencing) from another location.
+In pandemic situations, all parties to the proceedings (except the bench) may participate from another location (eg, via videoconferencing).
 This provision may be used by one or both parties and all or some members of a party.

 Are there any other issues relating to the enforcement system in your country that you would like to raise?

-This article first appeared in Global Patent Litigation Guide: Helping businesses navigate the new normal 2022, a supplement to IAM, published by Law Business Research - IP Division.
+This article first appeared in Global Patent Litigation Guide: Helping businesses compete in the new normal 2023, a supplement to IAM, published by Law Business Research - IP Division.
 To view the guide in full, please go to www.IAM-media.com.